Christ-Mind-Teachings/cmi-gatsby/src/sources/en/wom/tjl/chap01.md

 archives, picked a file off an obscure shelf in a dimly lit corner, and blown the dust off, revealing the label:

-<p class="indent">Jeremiah.
+Jeremiah.
 Nonphysical entity channeled by Billie<br/>
 Ogden.
 Kendra is given bizarre, unverifiable<br/>
 information March 1987.
-File for future reference.</p>
+File for future reference.
+{: .indent}

 “Yeah, I remember.
 We met for lunch at that cafe in Ballard.”